Dogs and Fireworks: How to help them

 Our dog was worried enough to whimper and pace the room when he heard fireworks or during storms.
 We have seen huge improvements in his confidence due to using the following strategies.

 Research the dates and times of any nearby organised firework displays.
 This way you are able to have things ready and be with your dog wherever possible.
 We find that this really helps.

 Exercise your dog during the day of the display so that they feel calm and well rested before it is dark and the fireworks begin.
 This will reduce their anxiety levels and them having to go outside for toilet trips during the bangs.
 Avoid the temptation to over stimulate however as this will also stress your dog- their usual level of exercise is perfect.

 Make a den:

 Cuddle up and get cosy with your dog if they seem worried and want a hug.
-Remain calm yourself and just act as normally as possible- be a reassuring presence.
+Remain calm yourself and just act as normally as possible as a reassuring presence.
 A blanket over your dog can offer the feeling of security.
 Some people opt for a thunder vest which works on the same principal.
 Being wrapped in a blanket really helps our whippet and with one of us sitting next to him, nowadays settles down nicely.

 Your top tips for dogs and fireworks?

 I do hope that you find our successes useful and that they help your dog feel less stressed at this time of year.
 Please share your experiences and own successes in the comments below.
 You will find more advice from the brilliant Dogs Trust here.